20 Displaced, 7 Vehicles Destroyed After Explosive Carport Fire in Hemet Apartment Complex

 Residents who were trying to get away from the flames had to jump a tall fence, resulting in injuries including a broken ankle, witnesses told KTLA.

-The blaze was reported shortly before 1 a.m. and responding firefighters were met with a fully-involved carport fire radiating intense heat, Hement Fire Department Battalion Chief James Majchrzak said.
+The blaze was reported shortly before 1 a.m. and responding firefighters were met with a fully-involved carport fire radiating intense heat, Hemet Fire Department Battalion Chief James Majchrzak said.
 He described the flames as a "wall of heat."

 Firefighters were able to stop the flames from spreading to apartments and traced the origin of the blaze to the carport.